swup/fragment-plugin/README.md

 # Swup Fragment Plugin

-A [swup](https://swup.js.org) plugin for selectively updating dynamic fragments.
+A [swup](https://swup.js.org) plugin for selectively updating fragments based on routes 🧩

 > **Note** Fragment Plugin hasn't reached the first stable version, yet.
 If you want to give it a
 > try, we'd love to get your feedback about how it went in the plugin's [issues section](https://github.com/swup/fragment-plugin/issues)